erf-model/ERF/Docs/sphinx_doc/Algorithms.rst

     \rho Y_m \boldsymbol{V_m} = - \rho D_{m,mix} \nabla X_m

 Note that with these definitions, there is no guarantee that :math:`\sum \boldsymbol{\mathcal{F}}_{m} = 0`, as required for mass conservation.
-An arbitrary *correction flux,* consistent with the mixture-averaged diffusion approximation, is added in PeleC to enforce conservation.
+An arbitrary *correction flux,* consistent with the mixture-averaged diffusion approximation, is added in ERF to enforce conservation.

 The pure species and mixture transport properties are evaluated with (thread-safe, vectorized) EGLib functions, which require as input polynomial fits of the logarithm of each quantity versus the logarithm of the temperature.